anna-dz/data-science_psychology/tutorial.md

 ### Data types

-We saw that the iapt dataset contains numbers and factors.
+We saw that the `iapt` dataset contains some numeric and categorical data.
 Having correct data types is important, as some functions can only be performed on certain data types.
 Let's change the `Month` variable to a date type.

 ``` r
 iapt$Month <- as.Date(iapt$Month, format = "%Y-%m-%d")